Ecosystem Restoration Communities

 The Roadmap Training is a learning journey for people and projects that would like to become an Ecosystem Restoration Community.
 From registering a legal entity, to finding land, creating a team, fundraising, creating income streams through business, communicating effectively, restoration planning and design, collecting data, and working with your local community, this training is for all aspiring and start up restoration initiatives.
-Where relevant, Additional Learning Materials links are provided to give you access to even more subject matter.
+The training also includes links to Additional Learning Materials, giving you access to even more subject matter.

 Lesson 1: Creating a legal entity - Part 1